-To aid in their work, PHCs leverage the Health Catalyst® Data Operating System (DOS™) and a robust set of analytics applications, including Partners Quality Insights, in addition to data in the EMR.
+To aid in their work, PHCs leverage the Health Catalyst® Data Operating System (DOS™) and a robust set of analytics applications, including Mass General Brigham Quality Insights, in addition to data in the EMR.
 The data and analytics application are used to identify patients’ unmet needs, engage patients in their own care, gather summary information for treatment interventions, and enhance ongoing communication between patients and their care teams.

 Informed by data, the PHCs developed and implemented standard practices, in addition to implementing practice and provider specific strategies for improvement.
 PHCs are also responsible for coordinating patient outreach.
 When the data demonstrates a patient needs to receive specific preventative or primary care, the PHC contacts the patient and schedules them to be seen by a provider.
 PHCs also help to ensure patients are scheduled for follow-up appointments at the point of care.

 When patients are being seen for a primary care visit, PHCs help ensure eligible patients are also scheduled for a mammogram on the same day, decreasing the number of trips the patient must make to the clinic.

 Practices have implemented best practices for using data and inputting new information into the EMR.
 Additionally, the use of modifiers has been standardized.
 Practices have also made changes to maximize the medical assistant (MA) workflow, ensuring accurate data capture.
 To support this, documentation of quality measure exceptions has also been standardized to avoid variation.

 Other practice-specific improvements that have been implemented include: